Aspenglen Campground Overview

 Wildlife is plentiful in the park: mule deer and the majestic Rocky Mountain elk are the most commonly spotted, although black bear, coyote, bighorn sheep and moose inhabit the region as well.

-The town of Estes Park lies just outside the park's main east entrances, and is a short drive from Aspenglen Campground.
+The Town of Estes Park is a short drive from the campground, located outside of RMNP’s Beaver Meadows and Fall River Entrances.
 Dining, shopping, rafting, fly fishing, horseback riding, and golfing opportunities await.
-Lake Estes offers boating, sailboarding and fishing.
+Lake Estes offers boating, sailboarding, and fishing.

 Directions to Campground